-North East Law Centre has operated an Education Advice Service for several years targeted at vulnerable and disadvantaged groups.
-The service provides advice and support around school admission appeals, exclusion reviews, home-school transport, objections to the Schools Adjudicator and complaints to the Local Government & Social Care Ombudsman.
+North East Law Centre has operated an Education Advice Service for several years which aims to reach vulnerable and disadvantaged groups.
+The service provides advice and support around school admission appeals, exclusion reviews, home-school transport, objections to the Schools Adjudicator, and complaints to the Local Government & Social Care Ombudsman.

-The demand for the service has significantly increased in the past year, specifically around school admission appeals and school exclusions, as parents with school aged children are systematically denied access to justice because they are unaware of their rights.
+The demand for this service has significantly increased over the past few years, specifically around school admission appeals and school exclusions, as parents with school aged children are systematically denied access to justice because they are unaware of their rights.